 The music is rendered with great delicacy and verve in Master Audio surround sound.
 In its March 2011 issue, Gramophone called this the best video of Peter and the Wolf on the market.
 Henry C. McFadyen Jr. 2014.

-Here are links to purchase the new region-free version:
+Here is the link to purchase the new region-free version:

-Here are links to purchase the original Region B version:
+Here is the link to purchase the original Region B version: